-Credit: 3; Lecture: 2; Lab: 3 Semesters Offered: TBA This course teaches drafting using Computer Aided Drafting (CAD) software system.
+Description: This course teaches drafting using Computer Aided Drafting (CAD) software system.
 It includes enough exposure to the Windows operating system to create and manage files, create and read directories, and integrate CAD software as it applies to drawing files.
 It also includes using CAD commands to create drawings with various lines and shapes, using drawing display options, placing text on drawings, printing and plotting drawing files, using the editing commands, and using basic dimensioning.

-DRFT 2332 Mechanical CAD Drafting
+DRFT 2332 Mechanical CAD Drafting Semester(s) Taught: TBA

-The course will introduce the student to the 3D modeling process and 3D parametric modeling.
+Description: The course will introduce the student to the 3D modeling process and 3D parametric modeling.
 It will present a process-based approach to mechanical drafting using solid modeling commands, options, and techniques.
 Students will experience the power of solid modeling with a parametric modeling program, as they complete parts, assemblies and working drawings.
+Corequisites: None